tetsufmbio/taxallnomy/README.md

 forma           | Taxon code for Forma rank

 ### 2) lin_name table
-Same as lin table, but instead of having taxon codes on each taxonomic rank column, it contains taxon name.
+This table has the same structure as lin table, but instead of having taxon codes on each taxonomic rank column, it contains the taxon name.
 This table occupies more space than the lin table.
 Contents of this table could be retrieved using script get_lineage.pl (see below).

 ### 3) tree_balanced table
 This table provides the balanced hierarchical structure of Taxallnomy database.

-* tree table content:
+* tree_balanced table content:

 Column         | Description
 ---------------|---------------------------------------------------------
 txid           | Taxon code used by Taxallnomy (primary key)
-parent         | Taxon code its parent taxon (indexed)
+parent         | Taxon code of its parent taxon (indexed)

 ### 4) tree_all table
 It has the same structure as the tree_balanced table.
-In this tree, no rank taxa that were deleted during the generation of the taxallnomy database (because no ranks could be assigned on it), are preserved.
+In this tree, no rank taxa that were deleted during the generation of the taxallnomy database (because no rank could be assigned to it), are preserved.
-Thus, be aware that the hierarchical strucuture on this table is not balanced.
+Thus, the hierarchical strucuture of this table is not balanced.

 ### 5) tree_original table
 It has the same structure as the tree_balanced table and the same